Skip to main content

 Aromatase Inhibitors and Estrogen Balance

 Anastrozole is a non-steroidal aromatase inhibitor.
 The enzyme aromatase is responsible for converting testosterone into estradiol, a form of estrogen, primarily in adipose tissue, the liver, and the testes themselves.
-Elevated estradiol levels in men can exert a strong on the HPG axis, suppressing LH and FSH release, and consequently, testosterone and sperm production.
+Elevated estradiol levels in men can exert a strong negative feedback on the HPG axis, suppressing LH and FSH release, and consequently, testosterone and sperm production.

 Anastrozole works by inhibiting the aromatase enzyme, thereby reducing the conversion of testosterone to estradiol.
 This reduction in estrogen levels alleviates the negative feedback on the pituitary, allowing for increased secretion of LH and FSH.
 The result is a rise in endogenous testosterone levels and improved conditions for spermatogenesis.
 Anastrozole is particularly useful in men who exhibit a high estrogen-to-testosterone ratio, which can compromise sperm quality and overall reproductive function.